IBM/cloud-native-starter/workshop/02-Container.md

 ## Container images

-Before we will execute to bash scripts to build and upload the container images, we will take a look into the Dockerfile to build this container images.
+Before we will execute to bash scripts to build and upload the container images, we will take a look into the Dockerfile to build these container images.

 ### Java container images

-The articles and the authors microservices are written in Java and do runn on OpenLiberty.
+The articles and the authors microservices are written in Java and they run on OpenLiberty.

-#### Dockerfile to create the articles container image
+#### Articles container image definition

 Now we take a look into the [Dockerfile](../articles-java-jee/Dockerfile.nojava) to create the articles service.
 The inside the Dockerfile we use multiple stages to build the  container image.
 The reason for the two stages we have the objective to be independed on local environment settings, when we create the container.
 With this concept we don't have to ensure that Java and Maven (or wrong versions) installed.